Chapter 33 : Breathe

 It was nearly eleven and I still hadn’t gotten to take the potion yet.
-Healer Jones finally came in again.
 I’d been pacing up and down to try and relieve some of the pain but it hadn’t been working.
-I reluctantly got back on the bed but was cheered up by the thought that I could finally take the potion.
+Every time I had a contraction James had to practically hold me up and I just gripped onto him for dear life.
+These things were hard.
+Healer Jones finally came in again and I reluctantly got back on the bed but was cheered up by the thought that I could finally take the potion.

 James grinned and said, “See, it’s nearly over.”